Safe Africa Student Trip Tips for Leaders- How to arrange safe student trips to Uganda- Africa

 Let older students show their maturity

-You may find that older students misbehave if they are supervised too closely or treated like children.
+You might notice that older students tend to misbehave if they are supervised too closely or treated as if they were still children.
 It can sometimes be a good idea to allow older students a degree of independence, while also giving them clear instructions to make sure they are safe while in Africa.
 This can encourage them to act more maturely when they re-join the group and means that you can focus on group safety rather than dealing with disruptive behaviour.

 With careful planning, thorough preparation, and open communication with students and supervisors, keeping young people safe during educational trips and tours to Uganda- Africa is simple and stress-free.